orbs-network/orbs-network-go/README.md

   * The tests are found next to the actual unit in a file with `_test.go` suffix, eg. `sha256_test.go` sitting next to `sha256.go`

-### Testing with Docker
+### Testing on Docker

-Tests run automatically while we build Docker images because `test.sh` is part of the Docker build. `./docker-build.sh && ./docker-test.sh` will build all the images and then run e2e test in dockerized environment.
+All tests run automatically when the Docker images are built. `./test.sh` is part of the Docker build.

+* Run `./docker-build.sh && ./docker-test.sh` to build all images and run E2E tests in a dockerized environment.

-The logs for all e2e nodes are in `./logs` directory and will be deleted on every e2e run.
+* The logs for all E2E nodes will be placed on your machine under the `./logs` directory of the project (and will be overridden on every E2E run).

 ## Developer experience

-### Debugging with Docker
+### Debugging issues on Docker

+Occasionally, local tests with `go test` will pass but the same tests on Docker will fail.
+This usually happens when tests are flaky and sensitive to timing (we do our best to avoid this).

-`./docker-build.debug.sh` and `docker-test.debug.sh` provide shorter development cycle by skipping tests and avoiding building development tools while building the image.
-The purpose is to let developers run e2e as soon as possible because some of the issues only manifest inside Docker.
+* Run `./docker-build.debug.sh` and `./docker-test.debug.sh` to have a shorter development cycle by skipping tests and avoiding building development tools when the image is built.
+The purpose of these files is to let developers run E2E on Docker as fast as possible.

-If the e2e gets stuck or `docker-compose` stops working properly, try to **remove all containers** with this handy command: `docker rm -f $(docker ps -aq)`.
-But remember that **ALL YOUR CONTAINERS WILL BE GONE**.
-All of them.
+* If the E2E test gets stuck or `docker-compose` stops working properly, try to **remove all containers** with this handy command: `docker rm -f $(docker ps -aq)`.
+But remember that **ALL YOUR LOCAL CONTAINERS WILL BE GONE** (even from other projects).

 ### IDE